As you begin to decide if being an adoptive parent is right for you, please reflect on whether:

-Before deciding if adoption is the right path for you, you must attend an information event.
+In order to decide if adoption is right for you and your family please attend an information event.
 These are a great way to learn more about adoption and the children who need adoptive families in Kent.
-This is also the opportunity to meet with other people who are interested in adopting, and you will receive an information pack.
+You will also hear from adoptive parents about their experience and have an opportunity to speak with Kent Adoption staff.

 Once your Registration of Interest (ROI) has been accepted, you will start undergoing the first round of checks and preparations, also known as Stage 1 Pre-Assessment.